icecube/icetray-public/icetray/resources/docs/functions.rst

    tray.AddModule(frame_printer, 'printer',
 		  whatvalue = 'some_int')

-Note the default parameter values for the function :func:`int_putter`.
+Note the default parameter values for the function ``int_putter``.

 Direct Usage of Lambda Functions
 --------------------------------

 Here we use a *lambda*, (nameless inline) function.
 Lambda functions are also called lambda expressions because they can only contain simple expressions.
 Note that functions created with lambda expressions cannot contain statements (if, while, for, try, with, ...).
 Check google for more information on this standard python construct.